Online gambling: European Union

 According to the European Gaming and Betting Association (EGBA), online gambling is a growing sector within the EU, with gross gaming revenue (GGR) expected to reach €29.3 billion in 2022.
 According to EGBA, the EU online gambling market was valued at €22.2 billion GGR in 2018 - growing 11% from €20 billion GGR in 2017 - and accounted for 49.2% of the global online gambling market.
 The EU online gambling channelled or white market accounted for €15.9bn, reflecting an average EU-wide channelling rate of 71.7%.
 Online gambling now represents 23.2% of the total EU gambling market activity, while offline gambling (lotteries, casinos, bookmakers shops, etc.) had a total GGR of €73.5bn, accounting for 76.8% of the overall EU gambling market.
 In 2018, the UK market (34.2%) accounted for the largest portion of the EU online gambling market, based on GGR, followed by Germany (11.1%), France (8.8%) and Italy (8.1%).

 United States of America

 The American Gaming Association predicts that betting Americans will wager around $35 million on sportsbooks during the 2024 NFL season.
 This is expected to be the most wagered on NFL season in the past 7 years of legal betting within the sport.

-Gaming generated 72B USD in 2024 as per the AGA.
+Gaming generated $72B USD in 2024 as per the AGA.

 Problem gambling

+Pathological gambling is a disorder characterized by a compulsive need to gamble, leading to significant harm in areas such as mental health, finances, relationships, and career.